Home

 Last December, the Assam government announced it would introduce a 2-day monthly period of leave for female students.
 Several schools across India have also formulated period policies allowing students flexibility, access to sanitary products, and informed awareness programmes.

 The onset of menstruation is a pivotal moment in a girl’s life.
-However, the lack of awareness and infrastructure around menstrual health in India often makes it an anxious experience for students.
+However, the lack of awareness and infrastructure around menstrual leave in India often makes it an anxious experience for students.

 The taboo about periods forces many girls to miss school for several days every month.
 In some cases, it even prompts them to drop out.